 Two trailheads, which feature parking, restrooms, and water, currently exist along the trail: Edmundson Park (11th Avenue West, also known as T39 or the Beacon Road) andBobzilla's Bicycle Werks(1718 Pella Avenue).
 Bobzilla's (641-673-3842) also offers bikes, bike repairs, and accessories.
-A third trailhead was added in 2012: The Rotary Gazebo on A Avenue (Highway 92) West.
-Handicap and paved parking is available with easy access to the trail; however there is no running water or restroom facilities at this location.
+A third trailhead, donated by Rotary Club, features parking, rest area gazebo and bike rack located just after the highway 92 west underpass.

 View a video tour of the recreation trail courtesy of our friends at Iowa Outdoors.

 An initiative of the Mahaska Community Recreation Foundation (MCRF), construction of the trail is funded through donations, hotel/motel tax, city and county contributions, and grants including Vision Iowa.

 Questions regarding the trail can be answered by calling MCRF at 641.672.2499.